RESTORE YOUR TOOTH'S SIZE, STRENGTH, & SHAPE

 Why choose us?

 Because dental expertise makes a difference.
-We love people and we love dentistry here at Dr. Myers & Dr. White's office.
+We love people and we love dentistry here at Dr. Myers' office.
 We're in the business of creating beautiful smiles for all ages.
 Your smile is important to us.
 But before you choose us as your dental home, here are several before and after examples of the level of dental care we provide our patients.
 Our team is trusted throughout Staunton and the surrounding area and we’d love the chance to earn your trust, too.
 If there is anything we can help you with, please feel free to give us a call!

 Request a Time that Works for You!